Make MONEY - Work as a film EXTRA

 How to work as a Film Extra

-How to find work as a film or TV extra in the UK
+How much does a film extra get paid in the UK?

 Days can be long and arduous and involving really early starts but there are opportunities for people of all ages, you don't need acting skills or have to be particularly attractive either!
 Film extras come in all shapes, sizes and ages so as long as you are over 16 years old, you have a good chance of getting work in the movies.
 You'll be regarded as self-employed for tax purposes and you'll have to provide the casting agency you apply to with your national insurance number and proof of your entitlement to work in the UK.